When you think of Earth Day you probably think of #Sustainabilty, right? But do you think of rendering?

 Rendering is sustainable, because we are giving back – in the form of high-value new rendered goods and giving resources back to the environment.

-But that’s a little abstract.
-But rendering is real and essential every day.
+That’s a little abstract, but rendering is real and essential every day.
 Let’s get to the bones of it (pun intended) and really break down what rendering is, why we need it, and why it is so sustainable.

 Roughly 50% of a cow, hog, chicken, or turkey is considered inedible by Americans.
 Rendering reclaims these scraps and transforms them into ingredients for countless new products, saving landfill space, and recycling 99% of this unwanted material into valuable new ingredients from resources that would otherwise be wasted.